yahgwai/devcon-workshop/README.md

     ```
     echo $(( (${#TX_RLP} - 2) / 2 ))
     ```

-### Step 5 - How to estimate L1 costs before sending
-1. The L2 transaction receipt contains a record of the amount of gas that was spent on L1 data costs.
-However, just like with L2 gas, developers need to be able to estimate how much L1 gas is required for a given transaction in order to set the correct gas limit.
-When calling `eth_estimateGas` on an Arbitrum node the returned value is the total amount of gas required - L2 gas + L1 gas in units of L2 gas.
-However it's possible to inspect the breakdown of this gas estimate by calling the [gasEstimateComponents](https://github.com/OffchainLabs/nitro/blob/v2.0.7/contracts/src/node-interface/NodeInterface.sol#L84) function on the NodeInterface contract at address 0x00000000000000000000000000000000000000C8.
-2. Let's first get the input arguments we need to call the NodeInterface.
-    ```
-    TX_DATA=$(cast tx --rpc-url $ARB_RPC $TX_ID input)
-    echo $TX_DATA
-    TX_TO=$(cast tx --rpc-url $ARB_RPC $TX_ID to)
-    echo $TX_TO
-    TX_FROM=$(cast tx --rpc-url $ARB_RPC $TX_ID from)
-    echo $TX_FROM
-    ```
-3. Then call the estimate function:
-    ```
-    cast call --rpc-url $ARB_RPC -b $L2_BLOCKHASH --from $TX_FROM 0x00000000000000000000000000000000000000C8 "function gasEstimateComponents(address to, bool contractCreation, bytes calldata data) external payable returns (uint64 gasEstimate, uint64 gasEstimateForL1, uint256 baseFee, uint256 l1BaseFeeEstimate)" $TX_TO false $TX_DATA
-     ```
-4. The values returned are: `gasEstimate, gasEstimateForL1, baseFee, l1BaseFeeEstimate`

 ### Step 6 - Exploring the batch
 1. The data associated with transactions is submitted to Ethereum in batches.
 Each of these batches is compressed using brotli compression to further reduce the on-chain footprint of Arbitrum.